nccgroup/scrying/README.md

-# NCC Group Scamper
+# NCC Group Scrying
 A new tool for collecting RDP, web and VNC screenshots all in one place

 This tool is still a work-in-progress and should be mostly usable but is not yet complete.
-Please file any bugs or feature requests as [GitHub issues](https://github.com/nccgroup/scamper/issues)
+Please file any bugs or feature requests as [GitHub issues](https://github.com/nccgroup/scrying/issues)

 ## Caveats
 * Web screenshotting relies on Chromium or Google Chrome being installed